nibsirahsieu/sfAdminAjaxThemePlugin/README.md

 Your feedback is welcome

 ## Note for old users ##
-There several adjustments if you customize the two files below:
+There several adjustments if you've customize the two following files:

   * `indexSuccess.php`.
 Copy the code below to the end of the file